khizermalik1/dish-diary/README.md

 - As a user, I want the site to work on mobile so I can use it easily.

 ---
+## 🗂️ Project Planning

+This project was managed using a GitHub Project Board to organize tasks and track progress.
+Tasks were prioritized using the **MoSCoW method**, which helped guide development from MVP to feature-rich experience.
+Project Board Link - https://github.com/users/khizermalik1/projects/6/views/1

+### MoSCoW Prioritization

+**Must Have**
+- User registration to create and save recipes
+- Secure login for returning users
+- Ability to post recipes with title, ingredients, and instructions
+- Edit and delete recipes to manage personal collection

+**Should Have**
+- Browse and search recipes by keyword or category
+- Responsive design for mobile and tablet use
+- Save recipes to user profile for later access

+**Could Have**
+- Like and comment on recipes to encourage interaction and feedback

+Each user story was mapped to specific tasks in the project board to ensure development stayed focused on user needs and goals.

 ## 🧪 Testing